maxitg/TilingSolver/README.md

 }
 ```

-and put a file `tasks.json` into the same directory containing a single array of strings with short forms of the masks
+and put a file `tasks.json` into the specified Dropbox directory containing a single array of strings with short forms
-that need to be evaluated, for example,
+of the masks that need to be evaluated, for example,

 ```json
 [